 Probiotics for dogs can also be very helpful.
 There are some that are made for dog gut health and it could possibly help with canine diarrhea and stomach discomfort.
 It is possible to give your dog probiotics that could assist with their sickness.

 Interestingly, you can also give your dog pepto bismol.
-Pepto bismol is great for stomach upset, diarrhea, and other symptoms and it is pretty safe to give to pets.
+It is great for stomach upset, diarrhea, and other symptoms and it is pretty safe to give to pets.
 The ingredients do not have a long list of side effects and any side effects are relatively mild.
 The worst thing that you may see is black stool and it is nothing to be overly concerned about if it happens after giving Pepto Bismol.

 The dosing instructions for Pepto Bismol is 0.5ml per 1 pound of body weight, or 1 teaspoon per 10 pounds of body weight, and can be given every 6-8 hours.
 Of course, any pet parents can consult with their trusted vet just to be on the safe side if there are any questions.

 Giving your pet fresh water a couple of times a day can also assist with diarrhea.
 It may help them stay hydrated and calm down their bodies from what it is going through.
 Dump out the old water and fill it with the freshest water you can find.
 A good option is filtered water or bottled water.
 If not, tap water will be fine.
-The fresh water can ensure that they keep their bodies filled with hydration as there is potential for loss of electrolytes if they are experiencing diarrhea.
+The fresh water can

 CBD As A Natural Alternative For Dog Diarrhea